-- p The certification body will provide MPS with the following details within a week of the certificate being awarded: - the name of the company of the certificate holder as well as the trading name under which the company operates. if different: - the name of the person legally representing the company; - the full address and place of business of the company of the certificate holder and any additional places of business of the company: - the date on which the certificate holder was first registered as such; - scope - q The combination of an audit for MPS-GAP with an audit for another certification scheme is permitted. - r A copy of the audit report will only be provided to third parties with the written permission of the grower.
+- p The certification body will provide MPS with the following details within a week of the certificate being awarded: - the name of the company of the certificate holder as well as the trading name under which the company operates, if different: - the name of the person legally representing the company; - the full address and place of business of the company of the certificate holder and any additional places of business of the company: - the date on which the certificate holder was first registered as such; - scope - q The combination of an audit for MPS-GAP with an audit for another certification scheme is permitted. - r A copy of the audit report will only be provided to third parties with the written permission of the grower. - s The final report must be protected or otherwise controlled to prevent unauthorized modification etc. prior to distribution.